Managing Postman became painful so I tried migrating to Bruno — VSCode integration, Git management, and secret management

 • Bruno solves Postman's problem of "collections being tied to the app"

-• .bru files are plain text, making them easy to manage with Git
+• .bru files are plain text, making Git management easy

-• Use the collection.bru + .gitignore + collection.example.bru pattern to safely manage secrets
+• Secrets can be managed safely with the collection.bru + .gitignore + collection.example.bru pattern

-• Automate .bru file generation with Claude Code custom skills
+• .bru file generation can be automated with a Claude Code custom skill

 Share this article